EBOLA – The Plague Fighters – NOVA Documentary – FULL

 Come on (Let The Good Times Roll)

-Posted in Educational, FILM, IN THE SPOTLIGHT, MY PREFERATE RHYMES, MY TAKE ON THINGS, PEOPLE AND PLACES, QUOTATION, Uncategorized, YouTube: MUSIC THAT MOVES ME
+Posted in Educational, FILM, IN THE SPOTLIGHT, MY TAKE ON THINGS, ONE OF MY FAVORITE THINGS, PEOPLE AND PLACES HISTORY, GEOGRAPHY, QUOTATION, Uncategorized, YouTube/SoundCloud: Music, Special Interest

 Tagged Barry White, David Foster Wallace, David Gerlach Animator, Farrah Fawcett, final interview, Janis Joplin, Jim Morrison, Jimi Hendrix, Kurt Cobain, London, Maurice Sendak, Patrick Smith GIFs, PBS, Wilt Chamberlain

 Click here to SUBSCRIBE, it’s FREE! — http://bit.ly/iotbs_sub